tgkprog/scaldingEx2/Q1/README.md

 For question 1b - based on price, main class is com.kohls.recommendations.impl.ReccommendProductPrices

 Both extend PipeCommon, which encapsulates the common, loading of product and category based recommendation feeds and filtering out non male.

+Q1/o1 has the input and output files for test run using runner with above ards